emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 Using libraries
 ===============

-Built in support is available for a number of standard libraries: *libc*, *libc++* and *SDL*.
+Built-in support is available for a number of standard libraries: *libc*, *libc++* and *SDL*.
 These will automatically be linked when you compile code that uses them (you do not even need to add ``-lSDL``, but see below for more SDL-specific details).

 If your project uses other libraries, for example `zlib <https://github.com/kripken/emscripten/tree/master/tests/zlib>`_ or *glib*, you will need to build and link them.
 The normal approach is to build the libraries to bitcode and then compile library and main program bitcode together to JavaScript.